stenito/fasticons/README.md

 Size: 8.9kb

 ---
-`js/fasticons.js` is a small script to automate the use of colored icons.
-See Usage.
+`js/fasticons.js` is a very small script to automate the use of colored icons.
+See [Usage](#).

 Size: 471b

 ---

 `index.html` is an example file with the available icons, each in 4 versions.
-See Usage.
+See [Usage](#).

 Size: 7kb

 ---

 `style.scss` is a sass file with the styles for the icons as well as a few rules for the example file.
-See Usage.
+See [Usage](#).

 Size: 2.1kb

 ---

 ## Usage

+### Introduction

+I created this small bundle after I discovered a similar aproach for social icons on the basic pages Jekyll installs.
+As the functionality and flexibility is limited, I decided to do a little more research and testing to see if i could make the system more flexible.

+### Features

+#### Scalable icons

+The icons are scalable.
+To keep the scss file small, I opted to size all icons to the same size.

+#### Icon styles

+There are 4 icon styles available:

+- Square
+- Rounded
+- Rounded more
+- Circle

+#### Icon colors

+The icons can be styled in black, in the default color set in css (`grey`) or in brand identity colors that can be set with a class per icon or automatically with JavaScript.

+#### Horizontal and vertical lists

+A set of icons can be stylesd in a horizontal (default) or vertical list.

+#### With or without link

+A tekst or link can be added on the right or below the icon.

+### Installation